chriseaton/spell/README.md

 ### Conventions
+- Items should be made up of (mostly) nouns, not abbreviations or similified variable names.
-- Named items, types, attributes, or details should always use [PascalCase (e.g UpperCamelCase)](https://en.wikipedia.org/wiki/Camel_case).
+- Items, types, attributes, or details should always use [PascalCase (e.g UpperCamelCase)](https://en.wikipedia.org/wiki/Camel_case).
 - Keywords should be in ALL CAPS.
 - Sections (INPUT, ACTION, and OUTPUT) may be omitted if not used.
 - Filtering statements (following WITH, WHEN and WHERE keywords) are always expanded using bulletted-lists, all others (action statements) use numbered-lists.